thulioguilherme/flocking_behavior/README.md

 ## Usage

 1. Start one of the simulations from the simulation directory.
 The flocking behavior will start automatically after a few seconds if the parameter `auto_start` is `true` (see `config/flocking/default.yaml`).
 You don't do the following steps if this is the case.
 Only the optional step, if necessary.

-**Observation:** All the simulations with a leader should start manually.
-The leader is guide using the node `WaypointFlier` (the default configuration used in all the simulations is in [here](https://pastebin.com/raw/NmHzVvVX).
 ```
 cd simulation/($SELECTED_SIMULATION) && ./start.sh
 ```